underlines/awesome-ml/llm-tools.md

 -   [companion-app](https://github.com/a16z-infra/companion-app) AI Getting Started template for developers using Clerk, Next.js, Pinecone, Langchain.js, OpenAI or Vicuna13b, Twilio
 -   [ppromptor](https://github.com/pikho/ppromptor) Prompt-Promptor is a Python library with a web UI designed to automatically generate and improve prompts for LLMs and consists of three agents: Proposer, Evaluator, and Analyzer.
 These agents work together with human experts to continuously improve the generated prompts
 -   [RAG Guide](https://github.com/ray-project/llm-applications/blob/main/notebooks/rag.ipynb) A Comprehensive Guide for Building RAG-based LLM Applications as a jupyter notebook
+-   [llm-agent-paper-list](https://github.com/woooodyy/llm-agent-paper-list) The paper list of the 86-page paper "The Rise and Potential of Large Language Model Based Agents: A Survey" by Zhiheng Xi et al., [paper](https://arxiv.org/abs/2309.07864)
+-   [Explore the LLMs](https://llm.extractum.io/) The LLM Explorer, a Large Language Model Directory and Analytics

 ## Product Showcases